After SchooL CARE

 Holiday Camp Ages 3-13

-Take advantage of Holiday Care on some holidays and while school is on break!
-Children will enjoy structured activities including crafts, games, sports and swimming at the Y. Your child will enjoy a day of fun-filled activities, such as arts & crafts, sports, movies, organized indoor and outdoor games.
+Take advantage of Holiday Camp on some holidays and while school is on break!
+Your child will enjoy a day of fun-filled activities, such as arts & crafts, sports, movies, organized indoor and outdoor games.
 Parent must provide their child(ren) with a bagged lunch, the Y provides a PM nutritious snack.
 MUST Register!